DafidTheProphet/campaign/content/2. Mechanics/Assorted Homebrew/Rules Changes.md

 # Tavern Brawler
 Accustomed to the rough-and-tumble fighting using whatever weapons happen to be at hand, you gain the following benefits:

-- Increase your Strength or Consititution score by 1, to a maximum of 20.
+- Increase your Strength or Constitution score by 1, to a maximum of 20.

 - You are proficient with improvised weapons.